-Muay Thai Demo Fight Night at Lanna MMA: Snow Couldnʼt Stop The Show
+Muay Thai Demo Fight Night at Lanna MMA in North York/ Vaughan: Snow Couldnʼt Stop The Show

 By Ryan McKinnon

-heavy blast of snow hit North York, threatening to put a damper on Lanna MMAʼs first
+Heavy blast of snow hit the North York and Vaughan area, threatening to put a damper on Lanna MMAʼs first

 Muay Thai demonstration event of the year.
 As the snow continued to fall only an hour